esciencecenter-digital-skills/2021-12-06-dc-socsci-python-nlesc/index.md

 [the lesson site]({{ site.lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
 {% endif %}

+<h3>Data</h3>
+ This workshop uses a tabular interview dataset from the [SAFI Teaching Database](https://figshare.com/articles/dataset/SAFI_Survey_Results/6262019) and teaches data cleaning, management, analysis and visualization.
+We use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.

+Clicking the [this link](https://figshare.com/ndownloader/articles/6262019/versions/4) will automatically download all of the files to your default download directory as a single compressed
+(`.zip`) file.
+To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder application).

+<h3>Spreadsheet program</h3>

+* To interact with spreadsheets, we can use LibreOffice, Microsoft Excel, Gnumeric, OpenOffice.org, or other programs.
+Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.
+For this workshop, we recommend using either Microsoft Excel (paid software) or LibreOffice (free and open source).
+Other spreadsheet programs may not have all of the features we will be exploring in this workshop.

+* To install LibreOffice, go to their [download page](https://www.libreoffice.org/download/download/).
+The website should automatically select the correct option for your operating system.
+Click the "Download" button.
+You will go to a page that asks about a donation, but you don’t need to make one.
+Your download should begin automatically.
+Once the installer is downloaded, double click on it (you may need to open your Downloads folder) and LibreOffice should install.

+{% include install_instructions/python.html %}